betheden/hebrew-grammar/content/verb.rst

   and-not\_they-stopped them
   and they **did** not stop them

-Helping verbs to express possibility or desirability
+helping verbs to express possibility or desirability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 English uses helping verbs to express varying degrees of possiblity or